-(2) Included in these amounts is the amortized cost of the financial assets designated in under the portfolio layer hedging relationships (hedged item is the hedged layer of a closed portfolio of financial assets expected to remain outstanding at the end of the hedging relationship).
-At December 31, 2023 and 2022, the amortized cost of the closed portfolios used in these hedging relationships was \$685 million and \$207 million, respectively, of which \$400 million and \$64 million, respectively, was designated under the portfolio layer hedging relationship.
-At December 31, 2023 and 2022, the cumulative adjustment associated with these hedging relationships was \$68 million, respectively.
+&lt;sup>(2) Included in these amounts is the amortized cost of the financial assets designated in under the portfolio layer hedging relationships (hedged item is the hedged layer of a closed portfolio of financial assets expected to remain outstanding at the end of the hedging relationship).
+At December 31, 2024 and 2023, the amortized cost of the closed portfolio used in these hedging relationships was \$3.32 billion and \$685 million, respectively, of which \$1.82 billion and \$400 million, respectively, was designated under the portfolio layer hedging relationship.
+At December 31, 2024 and 2023, the cumulative adjustment associated with these hedging relationships was (\$26) million and (\$6) million, respectively.

-As of December 31, 2023 and 2022, the total notional amount of the interest rate swaps of fair value hedges was \$19.43 billion and \$20.32 billion, respectively.
+As of December 31, 2024 and 2023, the total notional amount of the interest rate swaps of fair value hedges was \$31.12 billion and \$19.43 billion, respectively.